Summer Energy Tips

 - Make sure furniture or drapes do not block your registers for supply and return air.

 - Wear thin, loosely fitting clothes and you may not have to keep room temperatures as cool.

 - Keep the sun out of your house.
 Close blinds, shades or curtains during the hottest part of the day.

 - On mild days, open windows for natural ventilation and turn the air conditioning off.

 - Use portable or ceiling fans.
 Run ceiling fans counterclockwise.
 Even mild air movement of 1 MPH can make you feel 3 to 4 degrees cooler.

 - Apply sun-control or other reflective films on south-facing windows.

 - Cook on your outdoor grill.
-The indoor stove or oven can raise your kitchen's temperature as much as 5 to 10 degrees!
+A stove or oven can raise your kitchen's temperature as much as 5 to 10 degrees.